 How do I find out about your regulations?

-The Development and Environmental Regulation Division (DER) is governed by Chapter 27 of the Broward County Code of Ordinances.
-Most of the Water Resources Regulations are contained in Article V. Chapter 27 can be accessed electronically at Municipal Code Corporation.
+The Environmental Engineering and Permitting Division is governed by Chapter 27 of the Broward County Code of Ordinances.
+Most of the Water Resources Management Regulations are contained in Article V of this chapter.
+Chapter 27 can be accessed electronically here.

 Applications: The Domestic Wastewater program licenses three activities: